-(Primary) debtor Carrying amount of the receivable after valuation allowance DF Group risk assessment Trading firm in Dubai, UAE 5.7 EUR million The nominal value of DF Group's receivable (EUR 11 million) exceeds the carrying amount by far.
+Primary) debtor Carrying amount of the receivable after valuation allowance DF Group risk assessment Trading firm in Dubai 5.7 EUR million The nominal value of DF Group's receivable (EUR 11 million) exceeds the carrying amount by far.
 The legal proceedings launched against the debtor and guarantor have so far been decided in favor of DF Group by the competent courts.
 The debtor is a diversified trading firm which holds a leading position in the region.
-Asian central bank 4.2 EUR million The legal proceedings have turned out to be lengthy; the legal validity of the claim as such is guaranteed by a renowned European bank of excellent standing.
+Asian central bank 4.7 EUR million The legal proceedings have turned out to be lengthy; the legal validity of the claim as such is guaranteed by a renowned European bank of excellent standing.
 Automotive supplier, Germany 2.8 EUR million The nominal value of the receivables (EUR 4.5 million) exceeds the carrying amount by far.
 DF Group's claims for recovery of the receivables are substantiated by various covenants, e.g. assignment of receivables.
-Service provider, oil exploration, Mexico 20.7 EUR million thereof 1.7 EUR million unsecured Most of the receivables are credit-insured.
-The nominal value of the unsecured receivables exceeds the carrying amount by far.
-The debtor filed for insolvency in May 2014.
-Based on an assumed insolvency ratio of 10%, the carrying amount of the unsecured receivables would be fully covered by risk provisions.
-Should substantiated information show that the insolvency ratio is lower, additional valuation allowances may be required.
+Service provider, oil exploration, Mexico 20.5 EUR million After valuation allowances, most of the receivables are credit-insured, except for a low residual amount.
+The debtor is insolvent and recent information suggests that the insolvency ratio will probably be close to zero.